jotaen/webshell.js/README.md

 ## Styling

-The webshell outputs bare, unstyled HTML.
+The webshell outputs nearly bare, unstyled HTML.
 In order to make it look good you must provide some CSS.

 For your convenience, choose one of the [available themes](themes/) and include it via `<style>` or `<link href="">`.